 A passion for recycling jeans often leaves me with a pile of waistbands that I am not sure what to do with.
-This denim waistband cushion is inspired by the variety of tones of colour in the waistbands.
+This denim cushion cover is inspired by the variety of tones of colour in the waistbands.
 It is such a shame for any part of old jeans to go to waste.

 How to make a Recycled Denim Waistband Cushion

 Start by unpicking the waistbands of the jeans.
 Ensure you have removed any loose threads remaining from this process.
 You may find it easier to unpick with the ballpoint of the unpicker inserted into the jeans waistband.